Foundations of regular variation on topological spaces: Preface

-\textit{Vague convergence.} It is well understood that the concept of regular variation is naturally related to the idea of \emph{vague convergence}, which adapts the classical concept of weak convergence to infinite measures by restricting them to a family of sets which are bounded in some sense.
-Various approaches to the extension of regular variation and vague convergence to general metric spaces appeared in the literature.
-One is based on the concept of modulus, and was particularly created with the so-called star-shaped metric spaces in mind, see \cite{seg:zhao:mein17} and also \cite{bladt:hash22} who pushed this machinery beyond the star-shaped spaces framework.
-Another approach is based on an abstract concept of boundedness (or bornology), see \cite{bas:plan19} and \cite{kul:sol20}, who develop an approach to vague convergence closely related to the ideas in \cite{kalle17}.
-As one of our auxiliary, but potentially useful results, we show that the two approaches are equivalent under mild topological assumptions.
-Observe also that there exist earlier generalisations of regular variation made by mimicking the classical constructions in Euclidean spaces presented, e.g., in \cite{mikosch24:_extrem_value_theor_time_series} and \cite{resnick24:_art_findin_hidden_risks}, i.e., by excluding the zero point or a closed cone from the underlying separable metric space, see \cite{haan-lin2001}, \cite{hul:lin06} and \cite{lin:res:roy14}.
+Observe also that there exist earlier generalisations of regular variation made by mimicking the classical constructions in Euclidean spaces --- presented, e.g., in \cite{mikosch24:_extrem_value_theor_time_series} and \cite{resnick24:_art_findin_hidden_risks} --- by excluding the zero point or a closed cone from the underlying separable metric space; see \cite{haan-lin2001}, \cite{hul:lin06} and \cite{lin:res:roy14}.
 However, it is not often recognised that the resulting theory depends not only on the excluded cone, but also on the collection of bounded sets in the residual space remaining after this exclusion.
-In other words, along with what is excluded, it is important to know how the exclusion is carried over.
-We illustrate this phenomenon with several simple examples, see for instance Example~\ref{ex:moduli-2}, which deals with the very classical situation of joint regular variation of two independent Pareto random variables.
+In other words, along with what is excluded, it is important to know how the exclusion is carried out.
+We illustrate this phenomenon with several simple examples; see, for instance, Example~\ref{ex:moduli-2}, which deals with the very classical situation of the joint regular variation of two independent Pareto random variables.